xdevops/ibm-containers-emulator/README.md

 IBM (Bluemix) Containers Emulator wraps the [Docker API](https://docs.docker.com/reference/api/docker_remote_api/) and implements a subset of the actual [IBM Containers API](https://www.ng.bluemix.net/docs/containers/container_index.html), so that you can deploy and test your containers in a local Docker environment before running them on Bluemix.
 Specifically, it provides an emulation of the APIs in [Containers](http://ccsapi-doc.mybluemix.net/#!/Containers), [Container Groups](http://ccsapi-doc.mybluemix.net/#!/Container_Groups), and *GET /images/json* in [Images](http://ccsapi-doc.mybluemix.net/#!/Images).

 Using the emulator you can create container groups and map them to load-balanced routes, just as you would on Bluemix, only the underlying Docker containers will be running in your local docker environment and the mapped routes will be managed by a local HAProxy load balancer.

 ## Getting Started

+### For Linux users

 To get started all you need is Docker running on your machine.
 The emulator, itself, runs in a docker container in the same docker environment that it will use to implement the API.

+### For OSX / Windows users

+To get started we recommend you use the Vagrantfile provided in this repository and start up a virtual machine that hosts the docker environment.
+We haven't had good luck with the needed port mappings using docker-machine and the other version 1.9 Docker Toolbox tools.

+### For all users

 Start by cloning this project:
 ```